Classification Code Review

 Feedback first consultation round

-The IPC has received more than 750 comments on the Code in total.
-All feedback that was submitted using the feedback template is available in this compiled feedback overview.
+The IPC received more than 750 comments on the Code in total from the first consultation round (June – September 2013).
+All feedback that was submitted is available in this compiled feedback overview.

-The IPC Classification Committee and the IPC Governing Board are now considering all feedback and draft a first version of the revised Code.
+The IPC Classification Committee and the IPC Governing Board have considered all feedback and have drafted a first version of the revised Code and International Standards.

 Second consultation round 2014

-The first draft of the revised Code will be circulated for a second consultation round from 1 June to 30 September 2014.
+The first draft of the revised Code and International Standards is currently in circulation for a second consultation round until October 2014.

-All information, such as the draft Code and the feedback template, will be available on this website.
+All information, such as the draft Code and International Standards and the feedback template, are available from the links on this page.

-The final version of the revised Code will be presented by the IPC Governing Board as a motion at the 2015 IPC General Assembly, and the new Code will take effect within one year of approval.
+The final version of the revised Code will be presented by the IPC Governing Board as a motion at the 2015 IPC General Assembly (November 2015), and the new Code will take effect on 1 January 2017.